-Someone pulls a knife on you.
-Do you imagine a dark street with a hooded figure emptying your pockets?
-Surely you don’t picture a colourful sunlit room with half a dozen tiny witnesses, the person on the other end of the knife a young boy.
-But that’s what happened five years ago at my summer internship.
-At a practice that treated children I was dedicated to Danial, a boy of nine who was built like a tank, dressed like a golfer and acted like a mafia boss.
+Five years ago, in a colourful sunlit room with half a dozen tiny witnesses a young boy pulled a knife out on me.
+It was at my summer internship at a practice that treated children, where I was dedicated to Danial, a boy of nine who was built like a tank, dressed like a golfer and acted like a mafia boss.
 His diagnosis was ADHD and it had insidiously crept into his life until he was failing at school, misunderstood in a joint family and scraped and bruised from his antics.
 He came to us to deal with his symptoms and we were left with a hurricane torpedoing through our rooms, leaving us spent in the July heat.

 With Danial it was an exercise in patience and literal exercise.
 He was agile, climbing the roof or out the window or running into the street.
 My arms were shields while he unleashed an aggressive torrent on me, no longer lovable but enraged and frustrated.
 So many times I held those wrists, speaking to him softly as he yelled and spat in my face, always ending in tears and sincere apologies.
 I felt so much love for him while wanting to tear him a new one.